Buying a Horsebox Checklist

 Horseboxes with a living area have a separate battery from the engine, make sure items are working in the living area, i.e fridges, lights etc

 Take it for a test drive.
-Make sure it feels safe, use your judgement.
+Make sure it feels safe and use your judgement.
 Check that the clutch doesn't bite right at the top of the pedal travel.
 Ensure the brakes work evenly and that the steering doesn't have any play.

 Check to see if there is any warranty with the horsebox and make sure you have this in writing.
 Private sellers will probably not offer this, but dealerships or companies will often have a warranty policy.